Thermodynamic limit and $L^\infty$-convergence rate for the cubic-quintic Schr\"{o}dinger model: Introduction and main results

 and

 \end{thm}

 \textbf{Comments to Theorem \ref{convergence}:}

 1. We should mention that the result about $L^\infty$-convergence rate in \cite{CV1993Asymptotics} for Ginzburg-Landau energy \eqref{GLF} are quite depending on the specific algebraic properties of the nonlinearity $\int_{\Omega}\left(|u|^2-1\right)^2dx$, their method seem not work for other nonlinearity.
-The main contribution of this result is that we establish a novel energy method to prove the $L^\infty$-convergence rate for the cubic-quantic model, which may be applicable to other general nonlinearities.
+The main contribution of our result is that we establish a novel method (including some iterative techniques, uniform energy estimates and gradient estimates) to prove the $L^\infty$-convergence rate for the cubic-quantic Schr\"{o}dinger model, which may be applicable to other general nonlinearities.